 Rural Art in Soft Pastel by Artist Lynda Baxter

-It became evident to me the I should paint RURAL ART after living in rural Alberta for more than two decades!
-Highland cow paintings, rooster and chicken paintings and of course the rural landscape that surrounds us!
+It became evident to me that I should paint RURAL ART after living in rural Alberta for more than two decades!
+Highland cow paintings, rooster and chicken paintings and of course the landscape that surrounds us!

 Rural Art by Lynda Baxter in Soft Pastels